guozhengfei/pf_resilience/README.md

 Python and R scripts for processing permafrost-domain vegetation, climate, fire, flux-site, and moisture-pathway data; calculating temporal-autocorrelation resilience metrics; and generating manuscript figures.

 This is a script-based analysis repository, not an installable package.
-Most scripts expect large data folders beside this code folder.

 ## System Requirements